Nsustain/nsustain.com/README.md

 ## 3. How Nsustain works

 Nsustain is not a work of few men and women.
-Instead, it's built ontop of the shoulders of giants.
-Without the following open-source projects, Nsustain would not have been possible:
+Instead, it's built on top of the shoulders of giants.
+We would never have been able to create Nsustain, were it not for these phenomenal open-source projects.
+We cincerely thank everyone who made
+Nsustain possible.

 | Project | GitHub |
 | ------- | ----------- |